Joining a Meeting

-- Use then Chat feature to type a text question.
+- Use the Chat feature to type a text question.

 - Use the Raise Your Hand button to get the instructor’s attention.

-if your instructor is recording your meeting, their video will include all chat messages visible to them, including those in private chats between you and other students.
+If your instructor is recording your meeting, their video will include all chat messages visible to them, including those in private chats between you and the instructor.
 Please remember to be respectful to your peers and instructor while chatting, and save any sensitive questions or comments for email or a separate one-on-one meeting.